danpoynor/danpoynorcom-django/README.md

 - [`inflect`](https://github.com/jaraco/inflect): Python library used to convert plural nouns to singular
 - [`coverage`](https://coverage.readthedocs.io/en/latest/): Python library used to measure code coverage.
 - [`django.contrib.sitemaps`](https://docs.djangoproject.com/en/5.0/ref/contrib/sitemaps/): Django library used to generate sitemaps.
-- [`whitenoise`](http://whitenoise.evans.io/en/stable/): serve static files when Debug is False and after running `python manage.py collectstatic`.
-- [`jango_minify_html`](https://pypi.org/project/django-minify-html/): Django library to minify HTML.
+- [`django_minify_html`](https://pypi.org/project/django-minify-html/): Django library to minify HTML.
 Uses [minify-html](https://github.com/wilsonzlin/minify-html), the extremely fast HTML + JS + CSS minifier, with Django.
+Note that responses are minified even when DEBUG is True.
+This is recommended because HTML minification can reveal bugs in your templates, so it’s best to always work with your HTML as it will appear in production.
+Minified HTML is hard to read with “View Source” - it’s best to rely on the inspector in your browser’s developer tools.

 ## Other Features Include